 FOODS TO ADD INTO THE DIET

-- High carbohydrate fruits – pineapple, papaya, mango, grapes, banana (other amazing banana benefits), pomegranate, fresh figs.
+- High carbohydrate fruits – pineapple, papaya, mango, grapes, banana (check out these other amazing banana benefits), pomegranate, fresh figs.

 - Medium carbohydrate fruits – melons, apricots, peaches, apples, pears, orange citrus fruits.

 - Low carbohydrate fruits – all berries, including blueberries, blackberries, strawberries, raspberries, redcurrants, blackcurrants.

 Dried fruits:- (these are high carbohydrate as their sugars have been condensed)